cockroachdb/docs/v22.2/sso-sql.md

 		- A SQL user specifically corresponding to the service account must be pre-provisioned on the cluster (or you must have access to a SQL role allowing you to create such a user).

 ## Configure your cluster settings
-In order to authenticate a service account to a {{ site.data.products.db }} cluster using a JWT issuer, you must update several cluster settings in the `server.jwt_authentication` namespace:
+In order to authenticate a service account to a {{ site.data.products.db }} cluster using a JWT issuer, you must update several cluster settings in the `server.jwt_authentication` namespace, as detailed in what follows.

+{{site.data.alerts.callout_success}}
+Note that the required information for a given IdP is served up at that IdP's `.well-known/openid-configuration` path, for example `https://cockroachlabs.cloud/.well-known/openid-configuration` for {{ site.data.products.db }}, and `https://accounts.google.com/.well-known/openid-configuration` for Google cloud.
+{{site.data.alerts.end}}

 1. `server.jwt_authentication.enabled`